 How often you should worm your dog is a very common question.
 However, not everyone will give you the same answer.
-One thing is for sure though, regular worming of your dog is necessary to keep your dog and the rest of your family healthy.
+One thing is for sure though, regular worming of your dog with the best worming tablets is necessary to keep your dog and the rest of your family healthy.
 Now, how you should interpret ‘regular’ might depend on the age of your dog and the environment you live in.
 Below an outline of what you need to know about how often you should worm your dog.

 Why You Should Worm Your Dog

 Worming should be a regular part of your dog’s health routine.
 Dogs that are infected with worms can become seriously ill and in some extreme cases even cause death.